codestra/authentication-manager/README.md

 // activates the user with the activation token and returns a authentication token const authenticationTokenActivate = await modelActivate({
   Model: User,
-  variables: { activationToken: data.activationToken },
+  variables: { activationToken: modelSignUpData.activationToken },
 });

-// returns the authentication token if the password was right const authenticationTokenSignIn = await modelSignIn({
+// returns the authentication modelSignInData.token and modelSignInData._id if the password was right const modelSignInData = await modelSignIn({
   Model: User,
   variables: { email: 'foo@bar.io', password: 'verymuchsecure' },
 });

-// verifies the authentication token const authentication = modelVerify({ token: authenticationTokenActivate });
+// verifies the authentication token const authentication1 = modelVerify({ token: authenticationTokenActivate });
+// or
+const authentication2 = modelVerify({ token: modelSignInData.token });

 // returns a password reset token that we need to give the user to reset const passwordResetToken = await modelRequestResetPassword({